 Step 5: Finalizing the Charge

-The charger usually issues a beep or a friendly notification (more like a celebratory sigh) when the balance charge finishes.
-At this point, you’ll want to double-check voltages either via your charger or using a standalone voltage checker to ensure all cells agree with each other before you sign off trotting.
+The charger usually issues a beep or a notification when the balance charge finishes.
+Double-check voltages either via your charger or using a standalone voltage checker to ensure all cells match before disconnecting.

 Tips and Safety Precautions